sanik0300/malyar-apk/README.md

-In this commit the way of storing data about wallpaper change times was changed from JSON to plain text
+In this commit I fixed the stability of wallpaper change process when the app is off